Definition of tonic in English:

 - The music doesn't seem ‘anchored’ in a key, even though you can almost always find a tonic.

 adjectiveBack to top

-1Giving a feeling of vigor or well-being; invigorating.
+1Giving a feeling of vigour or well-being; invigorating: a tonic body shampoo

 - The Chinese sometimes include zhu ling (they use the sclerotium rather than the fruiting body) as an ingredient in herbal tonic formulas.

 - But it is neither a variation on one of the old iron supplements nor is it a food, although its adherents say it has tonic properties and you do apply it to the body.

 - Digestive tonic properties and early experimental findings that its long-term use promotes the heart and vascular system are other feathers in the cap for this herb.

 2 Music Relating to or denoting the first degree of a scale.

 - At first, whirling scales and broken arpeggios scamper across the keyboard, hopefully tethered by tonic pedal notes in the bass.